kaseyhagi/template/essays/ui_frameworks.md

       </div>
       <img src="/images/arduino_before.JPG">
     </div>
-    <p>The before photo is modified a little to include the footer at the bottom of the page.
+    <p>The original photo is modified a little to include the footer at the bottom of the page in the screenshot.
 There are some minor differences in my version compared to the original but it's pretty close.
 Doing this exercise could also give you some neat design ideas for creating sites of your own.
 You can take a look at my HTML and CSS for my recreation of Arduino's homepage <a href="https://github.com/kaseyhagi/arduino">here</a>.
 </p>
     <div class="ui fluid image">
       <div class="ui red right ribbon label">